petzsch/btcpayserver-testing/README.md

 * cd into the repo
 * run `vagrant up` or `BTCPAY_BRANCH=[your-branch-of-btcpayserver-repo] BTCPAY_REPO=[YOUR_GIT_URL] vagrant up`
 * after vagrant finishes, open [localhost:8080](http://localhost:8080)

-## TODO
-* enable btcpayserver-docker to docker-compose --build instead of just "up" using the src directory instead of the released image